 Claire gave birth in 1960, and expanded her writing to include book reviews and health articles.
 She wrote her first book in 1962 (Mothers and Midwives), and soon started to gain more contracts for journalism.
 Under the alias Sheila Brandon, Rayner wrote seven hospital romances and started to appear on television, most notably for the BBC’s Town and Around.
-From here, her popularity grew and she started her series titled Claire Rayner’s Casebook Series, which dealt with relationship issues and got her into mainstream agony aunt columns.
+From here, her popularity grew and she began her series titled Claire Rayner’s Casebook, which dealt with relationship issues and got her into mainstream agony aunt columns.
 In 1966, after writing various columns, Rayner took over Ruth Martin’s health column in Women’s Own and stayed there until 1975.
 Rayner wrote columns for a range of newspapers over her career: The Sun (1973-1980), The Sunday Mirror (1980-1988) and Today (1988-1992).
 During this time she also became a patron of over 100 charities, organisations and committees, and in 1995 became an associate non-executive director of the Royal Hospitals NHS Trust.
-Other honours included: an OBE in 1996, a Freeman of the City of London in 1981, an honorary fellow of North London Polytechnic in 1988, as well as various honorary doctorates and the Lifetime Achievement Award of the Medical Journalist Association in 2008.
+Other honours included: an OBE in 1996, a Freeman of the City of London in 1981, an Honorary Fellow of North London Polytechnic in 1988, as well as various honorary doctorates and the Lifetime Achievement Award of the Medical Journalist Association in 2008.

 Children must be allowed to learn about Humanism as a belief system as well as about religions as belief systems… The humanist view of things is positive and offers much to a properly-rounded education about modern beliefs and values.